Grendel61/ros-visualization/README.md

   ---
   string name
 ```
-So let's create a new Turtle a little above and to the right of our current turtle which is at 0 0 0.
+So lets create a new Turtle a little above and to the right of our current turtle which is at 0 0 0.
 On the command line enter:
 ```
   rosservice call /spawn 7 7 0 eddie
 ```